Do you want your own version of IndiKit?

 1) Asking about people’s income is sensitive.
 When asking Q2, consider clarifying that you are not interested in knowing a person’s exact income and that you just want to know whether it was below or above the stated amount.
 This is likely to make people more comfortable in answering the question.
 Additionally, as much as possible, ensure that the survey is anonymous (i.e. do not collect the respondent’s name, address, etc.) and that the respondents are aware of this.

 2) The indicator is prone to social desirability bias – in some contexts, the respondents may feel the need to either say they decide on their own or jointly with the household member(s).
 Therefore, ensure that the enumerators can probe effectively to obtain accurate responses.
-For example, if a respondent says that the decision was taken jointly, the respondent can ask about who had the final say.
+For example, if a respondent says that the decision was taken jointly, the enumerator can ask about who had the final say.

 3) Consider also reporting on the percentage of interviewed women who do not generate income.